-- a.
-Internal controls make up the plan of an organization and provide methods and measures adopted within an organization to- - (1) Safeguard its assets and information. - (2) Check the accuracy and reliability of its accounting and management information. - (3) Promote operational efficiency. - (4) Encourage adherence to prescribed managerial policy, laws, and regulations. - b.
+- (1) Safeguard its assets and information. - (2) Check the accuracy and reliability of its accounting and management information. - (3) Promote operational efficiency. - (4) Encourage adherence to prescribed managerial policy, laws, and regulations.

+b.
 No amount of internal controls can absolutely prevent fraud and wrongdoing.
-An effective internal control system will produce an environment that ensures- - (1) Prescribed procedures are carried out. - (2) Changes in operating conditions are recognized. - (3) Corrective actions are taken when the system breaks down.
+An effective internal control system will produce an environment that ensures-

+- (1) Prescribed procedures are carried out. - (2) Changes in operating conditions are recognized. - (3) Corrective actions are taken when the system breaks down.